 Nomination of a professor for designation as a "William L. Giles Distinguished Professor" will originate with the department or the college/school in which the nominee holds the rank of professor.
 If the nomination originates with the department, it must be forwarded to the dean for review.
 The nomination, along with appropriate documentation, will then be forwarded to the Provost for review and further consideration.
-A University Distinguished Professors Review Committee will play a major advisory role to the Provost in considering the recommendations for Distinguished Professors.
-It will consist of five members: Vice President for Research, Chair, two current Distinguished Professors designated by the Provost, one member designated by the President, and the Chair of the Faculty Senate or designee.
+A University Distinguished Professors Review Committee, all of which shall hold the rank of professor, will play a major advisory role to the Provost in considering the nominations for Distinguished Professors.
+It will consist of seven members: Vice President for Research and Economic Development (Chair), two current Distinguished Professors designated by the Provost, two members designated by the President, and the President and Vice President of the Faculty Senate or designees.

 The total number of Distinguished Professors constitutes a relatively small percent of the faculty.
 No stipulation is made concerning the number of Distinguished Professors that may be named in any one year.
 There may be years in which no Distinguished Professors will be designated.
 The appointment of Distinguished Professors will occur during the Spring Semester of each year based upon a schedule established by the Office of Academic Affairs.

 The professorships are named for William L. Giles, the university's 13th president, who served from 1966 to 1976.